Vlad6422/VUT_IPK_Client/Readme.md

 The application was tested in different conditions, I tested all types of packets and all possible situations with the reference server, then you will see pictures from discord, wireshark, also in the directory with tests you can find all this in text form, and captured wireshark packets, do not reduce the points for screenshots, this is to confirm the tests.
 The application was also tested on my server, which I wrote last year, I tested all situations, and also simultaneously connected several clients to my server, both tcp and udp, and from them it is clear that all clients correctly process packets.
 It was also additionally tested on python tests in isolation, there are more than 40 tests aimed at checking all possible situations.

+The tests were made on **VirtualBox with IPK25_Ubuntu24.ova** installed on it, i used and used [NIX development environment](https://git.fit.vutbr.cz/NESFIT/dev-envs#starting-development-environment).

 ### Testing with Reference Server

 The client was tested using a **Reference Server**, which we get for this year.
 This allowed us to validate the core functionality and integration with the server-side processes.
 The tests performed in this environment ensured that the system handles real-time packet transmission and reception correctly, and meets performance and reliability standards.